chevereto/v4-docs/introduction/get-started/welcome.md

 # 👋🏾 Welcome to Chevereto!

 ::: tip <i>A word from the author</i>
-This is the fourth major release for Chevereto.
+This is the 4th major release for Chevereto.
 For this one I wanted to re-build Chevereto from the ground up to provide refreshing new features, improvements and above all: Endless customizations.

 If you are new to Chevereto welcome aboard and enjoy the ride.
-If you already know about Chevereto, [welcome back](../returning-users/welcome-back.md)!
+If you know about Chevereto, [welcome back](../returning-users/welcome-back.md)!

 — [Rodolfo Berrios](https://rodolfoberrios.com)
 :::